OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-24.md

 ## 2 Samuel 24:22

 Araunah said to David,
-“Let my lord the king take and offer up what is good in his sight.
+“Let my lord the king take and offer up what seems good to him.
 Look, the oxen for the burnt offering,
 the threshing sledges, and the yokes of the oxen for the wood.

 ## 2 Samuel 24:23

-Everything, O king, Araunah gives to the king.”
+All this, O king, Araunah freely gives to the king.”
 And Araunah said to the king,
 “May the Lord your God accept you.”